rarimo/rarime-rn-sdk/README.md

      * Checks the passport registration status.
      *
      * Possible statuses:
-     * - NotRegistered – the document is not registered.
+     * - NOT_REGISTERED – the document is not registered.
-     * - RegisteredWithThisPk – the document is registered with this user's private key.
+     * - REGISTERED_WITH_THIS_PK – the document is registered with this user's private key.
-     * - RegisteredWithOtherPk – the document is registered with a different user's private key.
+     * - REGISTERED_WITH_OTHER_PK – the document is registered with a different user's private key.
      */
-    const documentStatus: DocumentStatus = await rarimo.getDocumentStatus(passport);
+    const documentStatus: DocumentStatus = await rarime.getDocumentStatus(passport);

     /**Light registration
      *Returned hash of register transaction from blockchain